EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

 Line by line, this is telling Docker engine to:

-- `docker run -t -d`: Run the container in detached mode.
-The `-t` argument makes sure the container stays up and running even though there's no program or service running within it at the moment.
-Soon that will be PHP built in web server running our Magento app, but for now, it's just a container with nothing actively running in it.
+- `docker run -d`: Run the container in detached mode.
+You could also add the `-t` argument which makes sure the container stays up and running even if there's no program or service running within it.
 - `--name magento-demo-web`: Set the name of our container to `magento-demo-web`.
 - `--network magento-demo-network`: Make our container will part of the same network as the MySQL and Elasticsearch ones.
 - `--network-alias web`: Set our container's name within the network.